 As far as I’m concerned, scientific PowerPoint templates need to contain three things:

-First, they need ample space to present data.
+- They need ample space to present data.
 Charts, sidebars, and tables of custom content are absolutely necessary and will end up being the backbone of the template.

-Second, the design needs to be overly simple in places so as not to compete with the data.
+- The design needs to be overly simple in places so as not to compete with the data.
 As you can see in both of these science PowerPoint templates, I’ve tried to separate hard data areas from rich graphics.

-Third, the design of the template itself needs to be really eye-catching.
+- The design of the template itself needs to be really eye-catching.
 Yes, this is even important for scientists!
 I may be biased, but I fully believe that a stunning visual design is probably the most important PowerPoint attribute of all, because I’ve sat through enough dry data presentations in my corporate years to know that humans are far more engaged when visually stimulated.
 Remember though, I’m not a scientist and those are simply my observations as a visual designer…

 Anyway, I hope that you found both of these science PowerPoint templates useful.
 As always, I’m open to suggestions, so feel free to leave a comment below if there’s something you’d like me to attempt to design next.
 I’m totally up for anything!